Symmetrical English: 1.c4 c5 2.Nc3...... 5.Nf3

 History and Notable Players

 It arises from the Symmetrical English: 1.c4 c5 2.Nc3...
 3.g3.
-Among the most prolific practitioners on the White side are Valery A Loginov (34 games), Colin Anderson McNab (31 games), Tomasz Markowski (29 games).
-On the Black side, notable exponents include Wlodzimierz Schmidt (18 games), Vlastimil Jansa (17 games), Florin Gheorghiu (17 games).
+Among the most prolific White practitioners are Valery A Loginov (34 games), Colin Anderson McNab (31 games), Tomasz Markowski (29 games).
+Black-side regulars include Wlodzimierz Schmidt (18 games), Vlastimil Jansa (17 games), Florin Gheorghiu (17 games).

 Main Lines and Variations